Tiny-Earth/DemoSite/site/src/learning.md

 An expert not only understands many concepts, but can relate them to each other, transfer principles across concepts, and easily add new knowledge to their framework.
 Novice are still acquiring and connecting information, and as a result, need guidance and practice in constructing their own frameworks.
 Experts have a conceptual framework that they use to identify concepts or patterns in various contexts so that they can transfer/apply their understanding to solve problems in novel contexts.

+An important thing for all (instructors and students) to remember is that everyone has been a novice at some point for something (for example, think about the first time you learned how to drive a car).
+Being a novice is an opportunity to grow, learn, and explore new ideas as part of this process of building a framework for conceptualizing knowledge.
+The principles in this course will help you think about how to design your course to help your students transition from novice towards expert.

 ```@raw html
 <figure>
     <figcaption>